wp-plugins/events-manager/readme.txt

 * split up booking form template file into template parts
 * single ticket events with only one space (due to limits or availability) won't show selection box
 * added some widget filters for search arguments
+* booking notes bug in 4.15 fixed
+* event, location and category slugs can now be changed via the wp-config.php file

 = 4.15 =
 * single events can now be converted to recurring